 Couples come to therapy in various stages of their relationship and in various stages of their relationship issues and I welcome all of them!

 When I work with couples, I first meet with them together to start to learn what brought them into counseling and to observe their interactions.
 I then have an individual session with each person and then back together again to set goals and start the healing process.
 I pull from several couples therapy methods depending on the issue at hand.
 This includes Gottman, Emotionally Focused Therapy, Discernment Counseling, Narrative Therapy, and Solution-Focused Therapy.
 No two couples are alike so therapy is tailored to the couples' individual needs.

 When I work with couples, I strive to not take sides but to equally help each of you work towards a healthy relationship.

-I am in network with all Ucare plans except "Ucare Fairview" and all Optum plans (United Healthcare, United Behavioral Health, and Medica, etc).
-When you use your in network benefits, I bill your insurance for you and if your insurance has a deductible and/or co-pay, you pay me at time of service.
+I am in network with Blue Cross and Blue Shield.
+When you use your in network benefits, I can bill your insurance for you and if your insurance has a deductible and/or co-pay, you can pay me at time of service.

-You can also use your out of network benefits from any other insurance company to see me.
+Or you can use your out of network benefits from any other insurance company to see me.
 Or you don't have to use insurance at all.
 It's up to you.
 For out of network benefits, I provide you with what's called a "Superbill" that you can send to your insurance company for reimbursement.

-I accept most if not all forms of payment - HSA/FSA cards, credit cards, checks, cash, Paypal, Venmo, etc.
+I accept the following forms of payment: HSA/FSA cards, credit cards, Paypal, Venmo.

 Elizabeth Klein, MS, LMFT